skalou/VtolVR-Skalou-HORNET/README.md

 - You can close all the UABE windows and launch the game.

 ### Manual method (OLD way):

+- YOU DON'T NEED TO USE THIS IF YOU ALREADY INSTALLED WITH THE NEW "UABE EMIP MOD PACKAGE INSTALLER" METHOD DESCRIBED ABOVE.

 - The goal is to replace some textures inside the "resources.assets" file.